EEG Test in Gurugram

 - Wash your hair before the test

-- Avoid oil, gel, or heavy hair products
+- Avoid hair oil, gel, spray, or heavy hair products

-- Bring previous EEG, MRI, prescriptions, and reports if available
+- Bring previous EEG, MRI, prescriptions, and medical reports if available

-- Bring a witness or phone video if available
+- Bring a witness or phone video of the event if available

-- Follow clinic instructions if a sleep-deprivation EEG is advised
+- Follow the clinic’s instructions if a sleep-deprived EEG is advised

-- Do not stop seizure medicines unless the doctor specifically tells you to
+- Do not stop seizure medicines unless your doctor specifically tells you to

 What Happens During an EEG?

-Some patients may be asked to try to sleep during the recording.
+Some patients may be asked to relax or try to sleep because sleep can provide additional useful EEG information.

 When EEG May Not Be Enough

 EEG may be normal between seizures.
-If events are infrequent or unclear, a longer EEG or video EEG may be needed.
-Some events are not epileptic and may require heart evaluation, sleep evaluation, psychological support, or other medical review.
+If events are infrequent, unusual, or difficult to classify, a longer EEG or video EEG may be needed.

 Patient-Friendly Summary

 EEG is a useful brain-wave test, but it is not a stand-alone diagnosis.
-It works best when combined with a careful neurological evaluation and event history.
+For patients looking for an EEG Test in Gurgaon, it works best when combined with a careful neurological evaluation, witness description, phone video when available, and a detailed event history.

 Connect with Our Healthcare Experts